Danzig crisis: Ribbentrop goes to Warsaw, Hitler speaks of Polish friendship

 In January 1939, Ribbentrop visited Warsaw, where he was greeted by President Ignacy Mościcki with much pomp.
 The Beck–Ribbentrop meeting went badly with Beck again saying that for economic reasons Poland could never accept Danzig being returned to Germany.
 Ribbentrop in his account of the meeting stated that Beck was willing in principle to accept the return of Danzig to the Reich.
 After the Warsaw summit, Beck told his cabinet chief Michał Łubieński, that he did not want to be seen to be bullied, but he was willing to agree to a German–Polish codominion over Danzig.
 Hitler in his annual speech to the Reichstag on 30 January 1939 spoke about the importance of German–Polish friendship, which showed that he had not decided upon war against Poland by this point.
 On 31 January 1939, Roosevelt called a secret meeting at the White House with the Senate Military Affairs Committee to inform them of the existence of the French military mission.
 In an "off-the-record" comment, Roosevelt stated: "As soon as one nation dominates Europe, that nation will be able to turn to the world sphere...That is why the safety of the Rhine frontier does necessarily interest us".
 The remark was leaked to the press, which misquoted Roosevelt's comment as being "America's frontier is on the Rhine", and ignited an uproar.
 On the defensive, Roosevelt was forced to drop his plans to revise the Neutrality acts.

 February 1939 student brawls in Danzig

 In February 1939, German and Polish university students in Danzig were involved in a number of bloody brawls, which attracted much attention in the Polish press.
 At the Café Langfuhr that was popular with students from the Danzig Polytechnic, the German students put up a sign, reading "To dogs and Polish students entrance is forbidden.
 Poor dogs!".
 The sign led to fights breaking out between Polish and German students.
-The incidents limited the room to maneuver by the Polish state, which did not want to be seen to bullied as the Polish public opinion was outraged by the brawling caused by the Café Langfuhr sign.
+The incidents limited the room to maneuver by the Polish state, which did not want to be seen to be bullied as Polish public opinion was outraged by the brawling caused by the Café Langfuhr sign.
 On 25 February 1939, a group of Polish university students held a demonstration outside the German embassy in Warsaw and threw bricks at the windows out of anger over the brawls at the Café Langfuhr.